kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 corresponding to the custom value of the "managed-by" label.
 The metric is incremented by the built-in Job controller on each ADDED Job event, corresponding to a Job with custom value of the "managed-by" label.
-This metric can be helpful to determine the service health in combination with already existing metrics (see below).
+This metric can be helpful to determine the health of a job and its controller in combination with already existing metrics (see below).
     - `apiserver_request_total[code=409, resource=job, group=batch]` (existing):
 substantial increase of this metric, when additionally `job_by_external_controller_total>0` may be indicative of two controllers stepping onto each-other causing